Bees make honey. It's actually the vomit of thousands of bees, because one bee will only make one twelfth of a teaspoon of honey its entire life.

 I totally get that for some cases, like preserving endangered species because we’ve killed most of them, artificial insemination is necessary to prevent extinction.

-The vast majority die unmated, and it is the strongest or the luckiest who impregnate the queen.
+The vast majority of drones die unmated, and it is the strongest or the luckiest who impregnate the queen.
 It’s intrinsically unnatural to interfere with the process in this way.